 Called Dream Bayan, the podcast series is produced by the Bank of the Philippine Islands (BPI), in collaboration with Pumapodcast.

-Owen Cammayo, Head of BPI Corporate Affairs Group, said the podcast sheds light on people from different industries, professions, and disciplines to help bring hope through their stories, longings, ideas.
+Owen Cammayo, Head of BPI Corporate Affairs Group, said the podcast sheds light on people from different industries, professions, and disciplines to help bring hope through their stories, longings, and ideas.

 “If there’s anything this global health crisis has taught us, it is the importance of learning how to cope and survive.
 The need to pivot, problem solve, and tackle the unknown are paramount,” said Cammayo.